All about Panama Canal

 Facts you didn’t know: –

-- This canal project was started in 1881 by France but they left it incomplete the U.S. took over in 1904 and in 1914, the canal was completed.
+- The project started in 1881 by France but they left it incomplete, the U.S. took over in 1904 and in 1914, the canal was completed.

-- The official opening of the canal was held on 15 August, 1914.
+- The official opening of the canal was held on the 15th August, 1914.

 - When the U.S, took over the canal project they decided to build it with locks.
 These locks are like water-filled chambers that can be raised and lowered to move ships from one level to another.